-16. Financial Examinations, Program Reviews and Accreditation
+15. Financial Examinations, Program Reviews and Accreditation

-As outlined in 15 USC § 648(k), biennial programmatic and financial examinations of SBDCs are conducted by the Financial Examination Unit on behalf of the AA/OSBDC or a representative.
-SBA financial examinations are conducted by professional Financial Examiners which may either be SBA staff or contractors.
+As outlined in 15 USC § 648(k), biennial programmatic and financial examinations of SBDCs are conducted by the Financial Examination Unit on behalf of the AA/SBDC or a representative.
+SBA financial examinations are conducted by professional Financial Examiners, which may either be SBA staff or contractors.
 SBA program review reports are prepared by OSBDC Program Managers and on-site compliance reviews are conducted by OSBDC Program Managers and/or SBA Project Officers using criteria developed by SBA/OSBDC.
-Specific to these criteria, You must briefly describe how their current strategic plan aligns with the programs, priorities, services, resources and goals (milestones) committed to within the technical proposal.
+Specific to these criteria, you must briefly describe how their current strategic plan aligns with the programs, priorities, services, resources, and goals (milestones) committed to within the technical proposal.
 An OSBDC Program Manager may ask for the SBDC's strategic plan at any time.

 The level of financial review to be conducted is determined by a risk analysis based upon information received in response to the annual risk assessment package distributed by the OED to all networks that will be reviewed in that annual cycle.
 You must respond to the financial risk assessment by the date indicated.
 SBA will review these responses and enter the information into the risk assessment tool to determine level of financial review that will be performed during that annual cycle.
 SBDCs will be notified as to the time and level of financial review following completion of the risk assessment.
-In the event that responses are not received from You, SBA will consider You to be high risk and will automatically schedule an on-site visit.